 Even though I may have a disabled body that limits me in some capacities, my soul is able.

 I am His child.
 I bring joy to Him.
 I am His messenger.

 He sees the possibilities I don’t see.
 He does not define me by my imperfections.
 He makes my limitations into strengths.
-He uses me in ways in inspire and encourage others to illustrate His unconditional love and grace and mercy.
+He uses me in ways to inspire and encourage others to illustrate His unconditional love and grace.

 Peace and Hope

 Therefore, since we have been justified through faith, we have peace with God through our Lord Jesus Christ, through whom we have gained access by faith into this grace in which we now stand.
 And we boast in the hope of the glory of God.
 Not only so, but we also glory in our sufferings, because we know that suffering produces perseverance; perseverance, character; and character, hope.
 And hope does not put us to shame, because God’s love has been poured out into our hearts through the Holy Spirit, who has been given to us.